DogeCoin Makes History As It Overtakes Bitcoin In Tweet Volume

 The second-largest cryptocurrency, Ethereum, has a market cap of $151.3 billion.

-DogeCoin is getting a boost from Reddit community SatoshiStreetBets, which is looking to emulate WallStreetBets success with GameStop Corp.
-(NYSE: GME), AMC Entertainment Holdings Inc. (NYSE: AMC) and others.
+DogeCoin is getting a boost from Reddit community SatoshiStreetBets, which is

 Tesla Inc. (NASDAQ: TSLA) CEO Elon Musk too touted the joke cryptocurrency in a tweet late Thursday.